JKonTiki/github_hub/README.md

 # GitHub_Hub

-This project was inspired by a simple code school assignment: write a program that calls the GitHub Api to show a user's repositories.
+This project was inspired by a simple code school assignment: write a program that calls the GitHub Api and show a user's repositories.
 I happened to have been taken by [this article](http://www.newyorker.com/magazine/2007/07/09/the-insurgent) the evening before, and was inspired to tie in a greater theme relating to the contemporary open source movement.

 [Demo](https://jkontiki.github.io/github_hub/)